alvinthen/indie-medusa-stack/README.md

 Not a fan of bits of the stack?
 Fork it, change it, and use `yarn create remix --template your/repo`!
 Make it your own.

+## Prerequisite

+Run a Medusa server locally or somewhere in the cloud.
+Set ENV `MEDUSA_URL={YOUR MEDUSA URL}`.
+Follow the [Medusa Quickstart Guide](https://docs.medusajs.com/quickstart/quick-start) to spin up your own server.

 ## Development

 - Start dev server: